-Note: While this HOWTO explains how to deploy FireDaemon Pro with PDQ, this guide will also work for any other FireDaemon product.
+Note: While this guide explains how to deploy FireDaemon Pro with PDQ, this guide will also work for any other FireDaemon software product.

 First download PDQ Deploy from their official website.
 For the purposes of this HOWTO, we will use Deploy Free.